jakefurlong/terraform-professional/README.md

 pre-commit run --all-files # or dont' run this, it will run on commit...
 ```

 Look at unit test for PR
 Look at validating unit instead of running unit tests
 Look into pre-commit hook
-Ask your developer - Jeff Lawson
 Check out Atlantis